Emergency?

 Prompt and accurate reporting of criminal offenses safeguards the campus community and aids in providing a timely response as well as timely warning notices to the community when appropriate.
 Prompt and accurate reporting also assists in compiling accurate campus crime statistics.
 FUS community members and guests are encouraged to report all crimes, suspicious activity and public safety related incidents in an accurate and timely manner to FUS Security, local law enforcement authorities or FUS employees who have been identified as Campus Security Authorities (identified below).

-Campus security officials will offer assistance in contacting local authorities and will cooperate with any criminal investigation that may result.
-As required, Campus Security will report information to other FUS officials for appropriate handling, investigation, and disposition.
+Public safety officials will offer assistance in contacting local authorities and will cooperate with any criminal investigation that may result.
+As required, Public Safety will report information to other FUS officials for appropriate handling, investigation, and disposition.

 Local Law Enforcement Authorities (Steubenville and Jefferson County):